elyssamari/family-help-app/README.md

 ## Instructions

-Step 1: When clicking the link, the page will look like this.
+When accessing the Figma link, please follow the steps provided in the PDF file named CSC 642-01 Group 10-Phase 4 Instructions to access the prototype of our application.

 ## Project Short Description: